Bills Supported by the PBA Signed into Law

-H.B.
-2159 passed the House unanimously on June 25.
-Rep. Grell's bill amends secured transactions law.
-Most significantly, it defines an individual borrower's correct name on the relevant paperwork - the name on the borrower's Pennsylvania driver's license or non-driver's license PennDOT-issued ID card.
+Act 30 of 2013 (Senate Bill 381), sponsored by Sen. John Eichelberger Jr., provides limited but key UCC, Article 9 (secured transactions), changes.
+Most significantly, it defines an individual borrower's correct name on the relevant secured transaction paperwork: the name on the borrower's Pennsylvania driver's license or non-driver's license PennDOT-issued ID card.
 For those without either ID, the borrower's individual name or surname and first personal name is to be used.
-The bill also further defines a business's correct name.
-In addition, the bill provides updates for electronic technology.

 Please note that the Legislative Boxscore is updated each night to reflect the legislative activity of bills during the previous session day.
 If you are tracking particular bills on which the PBA has a position, the Legislative Boxscore will provide you timely information.